-Inserts a blank line after the selected line, 4 choices are available:

-- Single rule: This option allows creating an inactive NAT rule which will need to be configured. - Source address sharing rule (masquerading): This option allows creating a PAT (Port Address Translation) dynamic NAT rule.
-This type of rule allows converting multiple IP addresses into one or N IP addresses.
-The value selected by default is ephemeral fw (corresponding to a port range from 20000 to 59999 inclusive).
-The source port is also rewritten. - The wizard selects as the destination interface, the interface corresponding to the network of this source after translation. - Separator rule grouping: This option allows inserting a separator above the selected line. - This separator allows to group rules that apply to traffic going to different servers and helps to improve the filter policy's readability and visibility by indicating a comment. - Separators indicate the number of grouped rules and the numbers of the first and last rules in the form: "Rule name (contains total number of rules, from first to last)".
-You can collapse or expand the node of the separator in order to show or hide the rule grouping.
-You can also copy/paste a separator from one location to another. - Static NAT rule (bimap): The principle of static address translation is to convert an IP address (or N public IP addresses) to another (or N private IP addresses) when going through Firewall, whatever the origin of the connection.
+New rule Inserts a blank line after the selected line, 4 choices are available: Single rule: This option allows creating an inactive NAT rule which will need to be configured.
+Source address sharing rule (masquerading): This option allows creating a PAT Address Translation) dynamic NAT rule.
+This type of rule allows converting multi IP addresses into one or N IP addresses.
+The value selected by default is ephemeral fw (corresponding to a port range from 20000 to 59999 inclusive). source port is also rewritten.
+The wizard selects as the destination interface, the interface corresponding to network of this source after translation.
+Separator - rule grouping: This option allows inserting a separator above the selected line.
+This separator allows to group rules that apply to traffic going to different servers and helps to improve the filter policy's readability and visibility by indicating a comment.
+Separators indicate the number of grouped rules and the numbers of the first and last rules in the form: "Rule name (contains total number of rules, from first to last You can collapse or expand the node of the separator in order to show or hide the rule grouping.
+You can also copy/paste a separator from one location to another.
+Static NAT rule (bimap): The principle of static address translation is to convert an address (or N public IP addresses) to another (or N private IP addresses) when going through Firewall, whatever the origin of the connection.
 A wizard window will allow you to map a private IP address to a public (virtual) IP address by defining their parameters.
-You must also choose from the drop-down lists the Private and virtual hosts for your IPs, as well as the interface on which you wish to apply them.
+You must also choose from the drop-down lists the Private and virtual hosts for your IPs, as well as the interface on which yo wish to apply them.
 The Advanced properties field allows restricting the application to a port or port group, and enabling ARP publication, which may make the IP to be published available via the firewall's MAC address.
 You are however advised to restrict access to a port or a port group through a filter rule corresponding to this traffic.
 This allows adding other criteria to it in order to make this filter more accurate.
+NOTE For an N-to-N bi-map rule, original and translated address ranges, networks of host groups have to be of the same size.
+Bi-directional translation is generally used to allow access to a server from th outside with a public IP address that is not the same as the host's real address The "bi-map" action supports address ranges.
+Source and translated addresse are used in the following order: the "smallest" address in the source field is translated to the "smallest" address in the translated field.
+Delete Deletes the selected line.
+Move up Places the selected line before the line just above it.
+Move down Places the selected line after the line just below it.
+Expand all Expands all folders in the directory.
+Collapse all Collapses all folders in the directory.